 - Choose the Right Technology: When planning chatbot implementations, consider how they may need to scale and extend their reach beyond the initial use case or audience.
 Underlying infrastructure and architecture decisions, while not the skillset or priority for lines of business, can often make or break the success of any software project, chatbots included.
 This is where choosing an enterprise conversational AI platform can really matter in terms of speed to market, performance, reusability, scalability, and value.
 Read more about how a conversational AI platform works to support successful chatbot implementations.

 Chatbots are here to Stay and Grow!

 There’s no doubt that conversational AI technology is a hot topic for today’s enterprise.
 While the pandemic may have accelerated its adoption, there is no going back.
-Crafting and implementing a chatbot strategy doesn’t have to be a long or tedious exercise and ServisBOT is here to help support you.
+Crafting and implementing an enterprise chatbot strategy doesn’t have to be a long or tedious exercise and ServisBOT is here to help support you.